search icon

 How does a subscription business model work?

-Customers use a subscription business model to receive your products or services regularly without having to repurchase them over and over manually.
-The business usually chooses several options of frequency for the customer to choose from.
+Customers use a subscription business model to receive a company’s products or services regularly, without having to repurchase them repeatedly.
+The business usually offers several frequency options for customers to choose from, such as providing a monthly subscription and an annual one.

-If you have a consumable product such as vitamins or coffee, the customer may want to receive a refill on their product bi-weekly or monthly, depending on how often they use it.
-Companies that provide a service such as a mobile app may offer different options to retain customers.
+If a business has a consumable product like vitamins or coffee, the customer may want to receive a refill on their product bi-weekly or monthly, depending on how often they use it.
+Companies that provide a service, such as a mobile app with paid features, may offer different options to retain customers.

 As long as the customer continues to pay the recurring charge, the company continues to provide the product or service.